A Jedi's Fight - A Star Wars Fan Fiction Story

 "How did you find out who we are, master Skywalker?"
 He asked with a lump in his throat.

 "You did the right thing.
 It has taken some time to get help, but we will help you and the other Quelans.
-We will seek a way to get Ribana out of Darth Golluth' clutches, so the Quelans can return to Myr," Luke said quietly.
-"Do you think some of the Quelans will be willing to help us with a strategy."
+We will seek a way to get Ribana out of Darth Golluth' clutches, so the Quelans can return to Myr," Luke said calmly "Do you think some of the Quelans will be willing to help us with a strategy."

 Mugin turned to the group.